shesha-io/docs.shesha/docs/how-to-guides/improving-performance-with-flattened-entities.md

 Performance issues can commonly occur on Table Views due to <a href="https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping" target="_blank">the 'N + 1' problem</a>.

-The best way to address this is bind the Table that needs to be optimised to a 'flattened' version of the entity you wish to display in the table.
+The best way to address this is to bind the Table that needs to be optimised to a 'flattened' version of the entity you wish to display in the table.
 Flattened entities map onto a database views that join in all the data you wish to display in the table at the database level so that all the required data can be retrieved using a single call to the database rather than a large number of calls from the application.

 The naming convention for 'flattened' entities is `Flattened{entity name}` e.g. `FlattenedCustomer`.